debnathkundu/InsightEngine-RAG-NVIDIA/WEB_INTERFACE_GUIDE.md

 5. **View Analytics**: Switch to Document Statistics tab for insights

 ### **Sample Questions to Try**
-- "What is DIFC and what laws does it govern?"
+- "What is the main topic of the documents?"
+- "Summarize the key points from [specific document]"
-- "What are the employment contract requirements in DIFC?"
+- "What are the requirements for [specific process]?"
-- "How does the data protection law apply to businesses?"
+- "How does [concept A] relate to [concept B]?"
-- "What are the steps to form a general partnership?"
+- "What are the benefits described in the documents?"
-- "What intellectual property protections are available?"
-- "How does the insolvency process work?"
-- "What are the court procedures for contract disputes?"
+- "Explain the process for [specific topic]"

 ### **Advanced Features**